flyonspeed/TronView/README.md

 # efis_to_hud
 Project for connecting efis data to a HUD.

-We are using the rapberry pi zero w for taking serial data from a EFIS (MGL) and displaying a graphical HUD out the hdmi output on the pi.
+We are using the rapberry pi zero w for taking serial data from a EFIS (MGL or Dynon Skyview) and displaying a graphical HUD out the hdmi output on the pi.
 This is plugged into a HUD device like the Hudly Classic.

 Get raspbian-stretch-lite SD image for pi.
 Latest can be gotten here. https://downloads.raspberrypi.org/raspbian_lite_latest